Accountability Tool

 • Use shared decision making structures.

-• Evidence of strength: Formal agreements showing equal decision-making roles, shared governance models, etc.
+• Strength: Formal agreements showing equal decision-making roles, shared governance models, etc.

 • Accountability should flow toward communities, not only upward in institutions.

-• Evidence of strength: Community feedback mechanisms, participatory evaluation reports, etc.
+• Strength: Community feedback mechanisms, participatory evaluation reports, etc. showing continuous feedback from communities.

 • Respect collective leadership and avoid individual hero narratives.

-• Evidence of strength: Messaging guidelines, community-approved communications, etc.
+• Strength: Messaging guidelines, community-approved communications, etc. that center collective leadership

 2. Be Transparent About Where We’re Coming From